usman-faisal/dbms-project/README.md

 # BCA Home Services Project

-This repository contains the source code for the **BCA Home Services Project**, a web-based platform developed using PHP and MySQL.
-The platform allows users to book various home services, and service providers can manage their service offerings.
+This Project is a web-based platform designed to connect users with home service providers for a variety of tasks such as cleaning, plumbing, electrical work, and more.
+The system allows users to book services, manage their appointments, and view available service providers in their area, while service providers can manage their service offerings and availability.
+An admin panel is included to oversee users, services, and bookings.

+This project is built using PHP, MySQL, and is designed to run on a XAMPP server.

 ## Features